 - Ketchup

-- Gochujang: a thick, spicy and sweet Korean red chili paste made and sold at Korean grocery stores in a red rectangular tub varying from mild to hot.
-The paste is made of red chili flakes, fermented soybean paste, glutinous rice and salt and it's not gluten-free.
+- Gochujang: A thick, spicy, and sweet Korean red chili paste made of red chili flakes, fermented soybean paste, glutinous, rice and salt.
+It ranges from mild to hot.

-- Honey: plain liquid honey without additional flavorings.
-Or substitute with maple syrup.
+- Honey: Use plain liquid honey.
+Or use maple syrup.

-- Sesame Oil: if you're allergic to sesame, omit altogether.
+- Sesame Oil: Or use a neutral cooking oil if you're allergic to sesame oil.

 Expert Tips